 According to research conducted by Aberdeen, properly coordinated sales and marketing teams show a 400% higher annual growth compared to other teams.
 Marketing and sales are two major revenue drivers for a company.
 If a company was a human organism, marketing would be the brain, while sales would be the heart.
-Marketers build fame while the sales teams gain trust, and loyalty.
+Marketers build fame while the sales teams gain trust and loyalty.
 These two departments are interrelated, yet function separately.
 Misalignments between sales and marketing result in poor strategy execution and frustration.

 This article will reveal the five steps which align sales & marketing teams and also explain how CRM could streamline communication across both teams to drive better results to your business.
+Getting sales and marketing teams to work together is the utmost importance for every business owner.

 Step 1.
 Define Company Strategy & Goals